aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-text/_index.md

 ### **Update Shape Text Programming Sample**
 The following piece of code updates a shape's text.
 Shapes are identified by their IDs.
 The code segments below look for a shape called process and with the ID 1 and changes its text.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Text-UpdateShapeText-UpdateShapeText.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Text-UpdateShapeText-UpdateShapeText.cs" >}}
 ## **Apply Built-in or Custom Stylesheet to a Visio Shape**
 Microsoft Visio style sheets store formatting information that can be applied to shapes for a consistent look and feel.
 Aspose.Diagram for .NET allows you to apply style sheets from inside an application.